citra-emu/citra-web/site/content/entry/citra-progress-report-2023-q1/index.md

 ### Allow MemoryRef to hold a past-the-end offset ([#6141](https://github.com/citra-emu/citra/pull/6141)) by [vitor-k](https://github.com/vitor-k)

-Previously, Citra did not correctly understand any copies or operations being held at the end of the emulated VRAM, which would cause these operations and copies to get completely ignored.
+Previously, Citra did not correctly understand any copies or operations being held at the end of the emulated VRAM, which would cause them to get completely ignored.
 This would cause numerous errors in the emulation of games, including some graphics being cut out entirely on HarmoKnight.
 By allowing MemoryRef to correctly understand these values, they will no longer be ignored and can be executed correctly.

 {{< sidebyside "image" ""
     "harmoOld.png=What's happened there?"